01 of 09

 Run the first row parallel to your most visible wall, then work outward.

 Stagger subsequent rows so that ends do not meet up with ends.
-See my laminate flooring installation step-by-step for guidance.
+See our laminate flooring installation step-by-step for guidance.
 It works the same way for plank vinyl; material type doesn't matter.

 Lay the first row down the center of the room, then work outward on both sides to the walls.